 Describe a Setting

 Take five minutes and describe some setting in your story.
 This does not have to be a setting that you are going to use (although you can), but if you are already writing a story then you might as well describe a setting from within that story.
 Even if you don’t use it, you will still have more detail on your world and that is a very good thing when trying to make it real for your readers.
+Writing Naruto Fanfiction can be a great primer for a writing career.

 Write Some Dramatic Dialogue